 Did your homemade buttercream come out runny or too dry?
-Are your buttercream flowers drooping or is your icing filled with air bubbles?
+Are your buttercream flowers drooping or is your frosting filled with air bubbles?
 We’re here to help!

 It’s also possible that the butter or shortening were too warm to start (or the kitchen is too hot), which is often the cause of separation.
 To help ensure your buttercream does not separate, make sure your oven is off and the room isn’t too warm.
 If your frosting starts to appear soupy or runny, stop mixing and chill the bowl and paddle for about 10 minutes until the mixture solidifies a bit, then rewhip it.
 If heat is inevitable, try a buttercream recipe with little to no butter, like our Snow White Buttercream.

 How to Fix Grainy Buttercream Frosting (or Frosting That is Chunky, Broken or Curdled)

 The great thing about our buttercream recipe is that it’s not prone to curdling due to its low liquid content; however, if your buttercream has curdled, appears broken or the texture seems off, it’s most likely due to the temperature of your ingredients.